The disease-fighting compounds in apples.

 It’s the skin of apples that contains the most quercetin, which is just one anti-inflammatory nutrient that you will benefit from daily.

-The skin of apples also has the most cholesterol and fat-lowering constituents.
+The skin of apples has the most cholesterol and fat-lowering constituents.
 When my weight and LDL cholesterol (that’s the bad one) reached an all-time high in my early 50s, I learnt about apples and apple skin and how beneficial apples were for liver and cardiovascular health.

 The research on the role of apples in the human diet was enough to convince me to add at least 1-2 apples a day when my health was at its worst.
 I hope I can convince you to eat them daily too.

 Not only did I make apples the base for any juicing, but I would eat them whole.
 They became my afternoon snack along with celery sticks and peanut butter.
-I also cut them up to take on hikes and I add chopped apples with the skin on to salads now too.
+I also cut them up to take on hikes and I add chopped apples with the skin on, to salads now too.

 We often think that food and cooking has to be complicated, but it doesn’t at all.
 So, with apples at the core of our gut health, I hope you can make this simple salad sometime.